Skip to content

 Multi-Purpose Use

 Our modern Stand Alone Rail was designed with versatility in mind.
 This rail conveniently fits most toilet shapes and sizes.
 It’s simple to install and slides right over the toilet bowl for added support on either side.
 Its minimalist design is more attractive than standard toilet rails, but just as reliable.
-As an added bonus, the rail can also be used as a stand assist on couches, recliners, or other seating options throughout the house.
+As a bonus, the rail can also be used as a stand assist on couches, recliners, or other seating options throughout the house.

-VIEW Toilet Rail
+VIEW Stand Alone Rail

 Frequently Asked Questions